jina-ai/jina/docs/fundamentals/flow/create-flow.md

 More complex Executors typically are used from Docker images or will be structured into separate Python modules.

 ### Executor from configuration
-You can use Executors from code, being defined outside your current `PATH` environment variable.
-To do this you need to define your Executor configuration in a separate configuration yaml, which will be used in the `Flow`:
+You can use Executors from module outside your `PATH` environment variable.
+To do this you need to define your Executor configuration in a separate configuration YAML, which will be used in the Flow:

 ```
 .